 Fasten the joist hangers to wall ledgers outdoors using 16d galvanized nails.
-For the joist hanger to perform to its rated load capacity, fill all holes in the joist flanges with the nails specified by the hanger manufacturer.
+For the joist hanger to perform to its rated load capacity, fill all holes in the joist flanges with the nails specified by the beam hanger manufacturer.

-For double-shear joist hangers, toenail four galvanized 10d nails at a 45-degree angle through the hanger, the joist and into the ledger board.
+For double-shear joist hangers, toenail four galvanized 10d nails at a 45-degree angle through the beam hanger, the joist and into the ledger board.

 For standard joist hangers, secure the hanger to the joist using only 1-1/2 in. long galvanized joist hanger nails.
 Avoid longer nails that would poke through the joist and splay out the other side of the hanger.
 (To hammer inside tight joist spaces, use either short tapping strokes or hold the hammer sideways and strike the nail with the side of the hammer.)

 When I worked construction, I would have lively discussions with carpenters who stubbornly held onto myths about proper joist hanger installation.
 Avoid installation mistakes by following the techniques shown in Photos 1 – 5: